kenxu95/admin-ankommen/docs/contents/articles/012-project-structure/index.md

 template: article.jade
 ---

-Project structure is originally based on [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter#file-structure).
+The project structure is originally based on [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter#file-structure).
 We made some changes we thought would be better in our particular case.

 The directory structure of this template is as follows: